novaeco/lizardManager/docs/README.md

 (WR, RD, CS and D/C).
 Use level shifting if your hardware operates at 5 V.

-The default firmware initializes an **ILI9341** compatible SPI display using the `esp_lcd` driver.
+The default firmware initializes an **ILI9341** compatible SPI display using the `esp_lcd` driver provided by ESP-IDF, so no custom component is required.
 Pin assignments can be customized in the source or via `menuconfig`.

 You may also override the resolution at runtime by passing a `ui_screen_config_t` structure to `ui_init`.